Skip to main content

 How will you manage security?

-• How will you ensure the security of exam scripts before the exam?
+• How will you ensure the security of exam questions before the exam?

 • Will exams undertaken in computing laboratories be invigilated?